JonathanJustavino/quic-benchmark/README.md

 ## Run setup

-Commands required to benchmark the sockets on your machine.
+The following commands are required to start benchmarking on your machine.

 ### Run in docker container